Chair & Secretary: managing the Works Council

 Managing the Works Council

 As chair and secretary of the Works Council, you have taken on an important task.
-You form, so to speak, the daily management of the Council.
+You form the daily management (also called ‘dagelijks bestuur (DB)’) of the Council.
 In this program we use the word DB (daily board/dagelijks bestuur) as an abbreviation for the chairpersons and secretaries.
+You have been chosen, but you might not have learned the skills necessary for leading a meeting and the Works Council.
 How do you ensure that everything runs as smoothly as possible and that good results are achieved?
-A good organization of the Works Council’s tasks is essential for this.
+A good organization of the Works Council’s tasks is essential for this, where the DB has a role in ensuring this happens efficiently.

 During the basic DB training you will acquire all the basic knowledge and skills required to properly shape your position as chairperson or secretary.